TEN (TV station): News and current affairs

 TEN-10 produces a local news program on weeknights from its studios at Pyrmont.
 10 News Sydney is presented by Sandra Sully on weekdays and Georgie Tunny on weekends with sport presenters Tara Rushton (Monday-Friday) and Scott Mackinnon (Saturday and Sunday), weather presenters Josh Holt (weekdays) and Amanda Jason (weekends) and traffic reporter Vic Lorusso.

 The 5pm bulletin was presented for almost eleven years by Ron Wilson and Jessica Rowe, between 1996 and 2005, when Rowe moved to present the Nine Network's Today.
 She was replaced by the network's US correspondent Deborah Knight from 2006.
 Wilson anchored the nightly Sydney news until January 2009 when he became a presenter of the national Early News and was replaced by Bill Woods.
 Knight was replaced by Sully in October 2011 following the axing of the network's long-running late night news program, as a result with Knight's decision to move to the Nine Network.
 Sully became sole anchor after Woods' departure on 30 November 2012, following the network's decision not to renew his contract.

 Fill-in presenters include Scott Mackinnon (Sport) and Amanda Duval or Amanda Hart (Weather).

-As of September 2020, TEN-10 also oversees studio production of the Brisbane edition of 10 News.
-The Brisbane and Sydney bulletins are presented by Sandra Sully, combining local opt-outs for news, sport and weather with some shared content.
-For three years, TEN-10 also produced the Perth edition for viewers in WA until production returned to Perth in 2023, and instead co-produces the Adelaide edition for audiences in South Australia.
-From September 2024, production of the Brisbane bulletin will be returned to Brisbane, with Sharyn Ghidella to present.
+Between 2020-24, TEN-10 oversaw studio production of the Brisbane edition of 10 News.
+The Brisbane and Sydney bulletins were presented by Sandra Sully, combining local opt-outs for news, sport and weather with some shared content.
+For three years, TEN-10 also produced the Perth edition for viewers in WA until production returned to Perth in 2023, and presently co-produces the Adelaide edition for audiences in South Australia.
+In September 2024, production of the Brisbane bulletin was returned to Mount Coot-tha, with Sharyn Ghidella presenting.